monsoonmaelstrom/book2/book2.md

 He moans as I apply pressure and begin stroking him.
 I see him trying to focus, but he doesn’t ask me to stop, so I don’t.
 After a moment, his mouth is back on mine with a new intensity.

-“I take it I was right then?”
+“I take it I’m right then?”
 I ask when we break apart.

-“Yes,” he growls dropping his mouth to my nipple.
+“Yes,” he growls, dropping his mouth to my nipple.

 “Good,” I moan.
 “That means I don’t have to be quiet.”